Rivermate | Zambia landscape

 Termination Rights and Procedures

-Employment contracts in Zambia can be terminated by either the employer or the employee, provided the correct procedures are followed.
-Termination must generally be for a valid reason, such as misconduct, poor performance, or redundancy.
-Summary dismissal without notice is permissible only in cases of gross misconduct as defined by law or the employment contract.
+Employment contracts in Zambia can be terminated by either the employer or the employee, provided the termination is carried out in accordance with the law and the terms of the contract.
+Lawful termination by the employer typically requires a valid reason, such as misconduct, poor performance, redundancy, or the expiry of a fixed-term contract.
+Summary dismissal is permissible only for gross misconduct.

-Upon termination, employees are generally entitled to payment for work done up to the termination date, accrued but untaken leave days, and any other benefits stipulated in the contract or collective agreement.
-Redundancy requires specific procedures, including consultation with employees or their representatives and potential severance pay.
+For employees paid monthly, the notice period is typically one month.
+Longer notice periods may be agreed upon in the employment contract, but they cannot be less than the statutory minimums.
+Upon termination, employees are generally entitled to payment for work done up to the termination date, accrued leave pay, and any other benefits stipulated in their contract or collective agreement.

 Anti-Discrimination Laws and Enforcement

 Zambian law prohibits discrimination in employment based on several protected characteristics.
-Employers are required to provide equal opportunities and treatment to all employees and job applicants.
+Employers are required to provide equal opportunities and treatment to all employees and job applicants, free from prejudice.

-Discrimination can occur in various aspects of employment, including recruitment, hiring, training, promotion, terms and conditions of employment, and termination.
-Employees who believe they have been subjected to discrimination can seek recourse through internal grievance procedures or by lodging a complaint with the relevant labor authorities.
+Discrimination is prohibited in various aspects of employment, including recruitment, hiring, training, promotion, terms and conditions of employment, and termination.
+Employees who believe they have been subjected to discrimination can seek redress through the established dispute resolution mechanisms.

 Working Conditions Standards and Regulations